philculling/team_profile_generator/README.md

 The files you will need to work on are the 4 files under Lib and index.js The render function that is referred to in the instructions is page-template.js.
 The one you will need to do most work on is employee.js as this is the most generic.
 The others will be relatively simple.
 Employee will have a maximum of 3 parameters / arguments: name, id and email.
+IGNORE THIS FOR THE MOMENT, YOU HAVE 4 AND EVERY TIME YOU REDUCE IT TO 3 THE TESTS FAIL!
 Not all 3 are needed in the tests, so don't let the different numbers in the tests put you off.
 As you go through, test everything one at a time.
 To test, run node index.js Use the tests to help, not intimidate!
 If the tests will work, your code will work.
 This is a good thing!
 You might need to create an output folder.

-Double check number of parameters in employee again.
-When you reduced it to 3, the tests failed, but it wasn't clear if this was because you'd started but not finished the next section of code.
-Copy instructions for next section from below, complete, commit.
-Readme.
+Check manager again.
+BCS mentions office number, was that in the original version of this README?
+Even if not, maybe you need to add it.
+Then test and commit again.
+Do intern, test, commit.
+Revise your own README generator.
+Do code in index.js to set up the inquirer part of this properly, test, commit.
+Do code in index.js to set up generating the html properly, test, commit.
+Readme outline.
+Maybe use generator?
+Screenshot.
+Set up proper link to screenshot.
+Check submission requirements.

 ## Your Task